KaylaMLe/PersonalProjects/README.md

 ## Dog
 *Status: In progress*
-* Languages: UML, JavaScript (anticipated)
+* Languages: JavaScript

-Model a complex concept from an object-oriented perspective
+Play with a dog in your web browser

 ## Animations in Manim
 *Status: Ongoing*